docknetwork/dock-substrate/scripts/ansible/aws/README.md

 11. `volume_size` - volume size to be created in GB.
 The default is `300`
 12. `persistent` - don't delete a volume on termination.
 Default to `false`
 13. `snapshot_id` - optional snapshot id to be used to instantiate the volume from
+14. `create_new` - forces new instance to be created.

 `instance_host` will represent an EC2 instance with dynamic IP.